How Film Critics Manage to Keep the ‘Behavioural Bias’ Aside

 “As blockbuster film brands are becoming a staple of pop culture awareness, cost of ticket prices and concessions are increasing – dramatically.
 As a result, viewers have become selective about which films they’ll pay to see in theatres – meaning that more people are seeing a smaller batch of triple-A films (the ones that take advantage of big screen projection) and saving smaller movies for in-home streaming.
 Assuming that even open-minded cinephiles can only afford to see one or two films a month at the theatre, it makes sense that they’ll pay to view the movies everyone is buzzing about – and save indie fare for Netflix.

 Now that’s an interesting insight and one that film critics should keep in mind when assessing a film’s capabilities and qualities.
+Understanding what are movie critics expected to evaluate can help in bridging the gap between audience expectations and critical analysis.

 Conclusion